Increasing Impact through Innovation

-Catholic Relief Services held its seventh annual ICT4D Conference in Chicago, Illinois.
+Catholic Relief Services held its seventh annual ICT4D Conference on May 27-29 2015 in Chicago, Illinois.

 380 people attended the conference.
 The makeup of the participants that attended the conference can be summarized as follows:

-Roles: 52% of the attendees were managers (13% of them C-level and Vice Presidents).
-48% were technical specialists.
+- Roles: 52% of the attendees were managers (13% of them C-level and Vice Presidents) and 48% were technical specialists.

 A post conference survey indicated a high level of satisfaction with the conference.
 97% of the participants rated the conference good, very good or excellent and indicated that they were very likely to recommend attendance at future conferences to their colleagues.
 99% rated it good, very good or excellent value for the money and indicated it was very relevant to their work.
 All attendees indicated that they received value out of attending.